Golden Gate Park: Hippie Hill

 Nestled in the trees between the Conservatory of Flowers and Haight Street, Hippie Hill displays a lifestyle unique to San Francisco.
 East of the Golden Gate Park tennis courts, the green space known as Hippie Hill is a gentle sloping lawn just off of Kezar Drive and overlooking Robin Williams Meadow, with Eucalyptus and Oak on either side.
 Additionally, the hill contains several uncommon trees: coast banksia, titoki, turpentine, and cow-itch.

 Hippie Hill has been a part of San Francisco's history, namely the Summer of Love, in 1967, a large counterculture movement that partially took place on the hill.
 With its close proximity to Haight Street, the main site of the Summer of Love, the movement often overflowed onto the hill.
 During this era, people gathered in the area to connect with one another through many activities, including the playing of music, consumption of LSD and marijuana, and expression of hippie ideals.
 With time, area residents began to complain of the flower children's open sexuality, nude dancing, panhandling, and excess litter.

-Through this movement, music became to have its own history on the hill as well.
+Through this movement, music came to have its own history on the hill as well.
 Musicians and bands such as Janis Joplin, the Grateful Dead, Jefferson Airplane, and George Harrison all played free shows for the public near by.
 Today, improvised drum circles form on the weekends where people come together and fill the hill with a constant beat for hours on end.
 A space filled with their culture, the hill played a major part in the hippies' ability to openly use drugs and express themselves as the police adopted a policy of looking the other way.

 Though the police have been known to crack down on certain occurrences in the park, the SFPD are lenient with activity on the hill.
 Starting from the Summer of Love when the police were unable to address the enormity of the situation, some activity is overlooked.
 As supervisor London Breed stated, "smoking anything in any city park is illegal, but San Francisco has a tradition of turning a blind eye to infractions for official or unofficial events."
 The police department has stated that they are not naïve enough to attempt to catch all the people smoking marijuana on the hill, but as Police Chief Greg Suhr said, "There are plenty of other things that come with it that we will not have."